driessenslucas/MLOps-Mushrooms-pipeline/readme.md

-To use these pipelines, clone this repository,!!! make sure you have the necessary permissions and configurations set up in your Azure ML workspace and github repository. !!! then you will need to go into the pipelines folder and change what you need for your specific use case, adding your own data and such. same thing with the components folder, you will need to adjust the model and the preprocessing to your specific use case.
+To use these pipelines, clone this repository,!!! make sure you have the necessary permissions and configurations set up in your Azure ML workspace and github repository. !!! then you will need to go into the pipelines folder and change what you need for your specific use case, adding your own data and such. same thing with the components folder, you will need to adjust the model and the preprocessing I just went over to your specific use case.

 ## 3. Cloud AI Services